bitcoin/bitcoin/doc/reduce-traffic.md

   their transactions.
 - It makes block propagation slower because compact block relay can only be used when transaction relay is enabled.

+## Turn off full-rbf automatic preferential peering (`-mempoolfullrbf=0`)

+Automatic preferential peering with full-rbf peers is currently activated if the corresponding setting is turn on.
+Those 4 full-rbf peers are consuming bandwidth to service their block-relay and transaction-relay needs.
+Note, `mempoolfullrbf` is currently turn off by default.